By admin

 The Holy Spirit produces this kind of fruit in our lives: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, and self-control (Galatians 5:22–23 NLT).

 Which is your favorite faith-fruit?
 Why?
-(Let volunteers comment.
-Elaborate as time will allow, using
+(Encourage kids to comment.
+Accept any answer.
+Elaborate as time will allow, using remarks like these.)

-- It pleases our heavenly Father so much when we show kindness to others.
+1. It makes Jesus so happy when we show kindness to others.

-- It’s hard sometimes to show patience, but we can ask the Holy Spirit to make it possible for us to bear more of this faith-fruit when we need it.
+1. It’s hard sometimes to be patient.
+We can ask the Holy Spirit to make it possible for us to bear more of this faith-fruit when we need it.

 Here’s my problem, though.
 This past week, I had an opportunity to show love.
 But I didn’t.
 I was cross and stubborn instead.
 I wasn’t always joyful or peaceful.
 I was unkind.
 And I lost my temper, so I didn’t show self-control.

 Am I the only one?
-Or did some of you sin in these ways, too?
-(Encourage volunteers to admit the same kinds of sins.)
+Or did some of you bear rotten “fruit” these ways, too?
+(Encourage kids to share the kinds of rotten fruit they may see in their own lives.)

-So does Jesus get mad at us then?
+Does Jesus get mad at us?
 Does he give up on us?
 He does not!
-He is our kind, good Savior.
-He’s the one who died to take away our sins.
-Because of Jesus, we can say, “Dear Father, please forgive me.”
-And he does!
-All our sins are gone!
+He is kind, good, and loving.
+Because he forgives, we can say, “Dear Jesus, please forgive me for not being______(loving, kind, patient).”
+And he always does!

-Then, because of Jesus, we can say, “Dear Father, please send the Holy Spirit so I can grow more faith-fruit - love, joy, peace, patience, and all the rest.”
-And he does!
-The Holy Spirit goes to work in our hearts and lives, making us more like Jesus.
+Then we can say, “Dear Jesus, thank you for the Holy Spirit that helps me grow more faith-fruit - love, joy, peace, patience, and all the rest.”
+The Holy Spirit goes to work in our spirit hearts and lives, making us more like Jesus.
 Isn’t that wonderful!
 It makes me so very glad!